Salim Mehajer: Drug charges

 On 28 March 2018, Mehajer was charged with two counts of possessing and one count of supplying a controlled drug, police allegedly found more than 200 anxiety and painkiller pills – 50 alprazolam (Xanax) tablets, and 174 Endone (Oxycodone) and Targin (Oxycodone and Naloxone) tablets – at the property developer's Lidcombe mansion during a raid on 8 November 2017.
-The Australian reported that he was convicted on 19 August 2020 of one count of possessing 63 Endone pills which had been found in six locations in his house, and in his manbag.
-Despite requesting leniency, the magistrate stated that as "there has been somewhat of a history of offending over the last years" then she could only conclude that the "extremely powerful drugs and the sheer numbers of them alert the court to the misuse, and to a degree of criminality that must be attached to that offending."
+The Australian reported that he was convicted on 19 August 2020 of one count of possessing 63 Endone pills which had been found in six locations in his house, and his manbag.
+Despite requesting leniency, the magistrate stated that, as "there has been somewhat of a history of offending over the last years", she could only conclude that the "potent drugs and the sheer numbers of them alert the court to the misuse, and to a degree of criminality that must be attached to that offending."
 He was sentenced to a 12-month conditional release order.